Smith & Wesson Model 3: Liege copies

-A number of unauthorized Belgian copies were made in .44 Russian and .44-40 Winchester as single- and double-action revolvers.
+Several unauthorized Belgian copies were made in .44 Russian and .44-40 Winchester as single- and double-action revolvers.
 These copies, mostly manufactured in Liege, were marked as if to deceive a buyer into thinking that they were a revolver produced by Smith & Wesson.
 Many of the finer details, such as the location of the S&W factory, were incorrectly stamped on the revolvers ("New York" and "VK" being the two most common).

 Smith & Wesson brought lawsuits against two gunmakers in Liege, which they originally lost, but won on appeal.